jaeyoung0909/AI-vocabulary-book/System and Unit Test Report.md

 " As a user, I want to input texts to see the frequencies of the words in the text "

 #### scenario 1.
-1. connect AI vocabulary book website; click 'log in'; type
+1. Connect AI vocabulary book website; click 'log in'; type
 - name = 'admin'
 - password = 'aivoc'
 - User should see text area in redirected web page